Google Chrome can forcibly enable dark mode on every website you visit, putting an end to those blinding white backgrounds on your nice dark desktop.

 How to Force Dark Mode on All Websites

 Want to try it out?
-This option is available as a hidden flag in Chrome 78.
+This option has been available as a hidden flag since Chrome 78.
+(We confirmed it still works on Chrome 103 in July 2022, too.)
 Like all flags, it’s an experimental option that may change or be removed at any time.
 It one day may graduate to a proper option on Chrome’s Settings screen, or it may vanish completely.

 To find it, type “chrome://flags” into Chrome’s Omnibox and press Enter.

-Click the box to the right of “Force Dark Mode for Web Contents” and select “Enabled” for the default setting.
+Click the box to the right of “Auto Dark Mode for Web Contents” and select “Enabled” for the default setting.

 Browse and see how it works.
 If you don’t like it, head back to Chrome’s Experiments screen, change this option back to “Default,” and relaunch the browser.
 Chrome will stop messing with website colors after you disable this option.